Do you know about the many benefits of using a cruise planner, travel agent, etc?

 Identifying a travel professional "perfect" for you means that you find someone who has a mission to fulfill your dream of a worry-free, stress-free and hassle-free vacation.

-Preparedness, and happiness before and after your dream vacation, equals a great (need I say da-z-z-ling?) experience.
+Preparedness, and happiness before and after your dream vacation, equals a great (need I say DA-z-z-ling?) experience.

 - A -

-Identify and make a short list of travel professionals.
+Make a short list of travel professionals.

 Choose anyone you think fits the criteria for working closely with clients, and for making them happy, happy cruisers.